Trump Declares Coronavirus A Public Health Emergency And Restricts Travel From China

 The risk of contracting the coronavirus is the U.S. is low — something that federal health administration officials emphasized repeatedly.
 "We want to keep it that way," Azar said.

 The declaration of a public health emergency — which will become effective Sunday at 5 p.m.
-ET — allows the government to take temporary measures to contain the spread of the virus, which so far has been confirmed is six people in the U.S.
+ET — enables the government to take temporary measures to contain the spread of the virus, which so far has been confirmed is six people in the U.S.

 The action means that U.S. citizens who have been in Hubei province China in the past 14 days will be subject to 14 days of mandatory quarantine if they travel back to the United States.